johnspeed114/thePortfolio/README.md

 FYI since it's an old repo. need to use npm i -g npm-check-updates

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Vite].

 ## Available Scripts